syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/selection/selection.md

 ![Column Selection](../images/selection/selection-type.png)

 > By default, the Grid will be rendered with only the basic features such as Grid rendering and selection.
-The default module, including the `SelectionService`, is automatically loaded.
-Therefore, there is no need to inject the `SelectionService` module separately as it will be injected by default.

 ## Selection mode